4401kmj/4401kmj.github.io/content/authors/admin/_index.md

     summary: |
       I received the Best Presentation Award from the 2020 Korean Society for Cognitive & Biological Psychology (KSCBP)!

-      The Poster presentation was substituted to recoreded-video due to COVID-19
+      The Poster presentation was replaced by a recoreded-video due to COVID-19
 ---

 ## About Me